vdeshpande-confluent/finserv-flink-workshop/lab1.md

 ```
 DESCRIBE EXTENDED stock_orders;
 ```
+Noticed the `$rowtime`, a system column in Apache Flink SQL that captures the event-time timestamp of a Kafka record.
+In our use case, this will represent the exact time an order was created or placed, which will be leveraged in downstream transformations and time-based analytics.

-Check the first ten stock trades for one customer.
+Now let's check the first ten stock trades for one user.
 ```
 SELECT *
   FROM stock_orders